Publishing

 | Other Services | Custom requirements | Firebase, S3, self-hosted |

-Start with Quarto Pub for learning, use GitHub Pages for projects, Netlify for production sites
+Start with Posit Connect Cloud for learning and public content, use GitHub Pages for open source projects, and Netlify or Posit Connect for production sites.

 Publish from CLI.